WNYF-CD: Newscasts

 On April 11, 2001, WWNY began airing a 35-minute weeknight prime time broadcast at 10 on WNYF called 7 News Tonight on Fox.
-However, it was only seen by the few viewers able to receive that station's two low-powered over-the-air signals because WNYF was not yet being offered on cable.
+However, it was only seen by the few viewers able to receive that station's two low-power over-the-air signals because WNYF was not yet being offered on cable.
 An agreement with Time Warner Cable in fall 2001 placed the station on the system and the prime time news debuted for the rest of the area on October 4.
 WNYF simulcasts the 6 a.m. hour of WWNY's weekday morning news and then offers a second hour at 7 seen exclusively on WNYF while WWNY airs CBS Mornings.
 The simulcast and separate show is known on WNYF as 7 News This Morning on Fox.
 Although there is no weekday morning or noon meteorologist, news anchor Beth Hall presents the weather forecast.
 During the weeknight weather segment, the station features a live National Weather Service weather radar based in the Parkers section of Montague.

-Technical information

 Subchannels

 The station's digital signal is multiplexed: